nov05/udacity-deep-reinforcement-learning/README.md

 * Local and target actor-critic netowrks architecture (It can be found in each human readable log file.)
   <image src="https://raw.githubusercontent.com/Nov05/pictures/refs/heads/master/Udacity/20231221_reinforcement%20learning/2024-10-30%2017_20_09-unity-tennis-remark_maddpg_continuous-run-0-241030-145721.log%20-%20Untitled%20(Worksp.jpg" width=600>

-* Some of the hyperparameter settings (compared to [this model](https://github.com/tomtung/drlnd/blob/main/tennis-maddpg.ipynb) which uses mostly the same settings, is trained for about 10 hours and reaches an average score of around 2.0~2.5.
-Its critic network has one more ReLU layer as the output layer, and the MSE loss is calculated in a different way - it gets one MSE value per agent and uses the smallest.)
+* Some of the hyperparameter settings
+  (compared to [this model](https://github.com/tomtung/drlnd/blob/main/tennis-maddpg.ipynb), which uses mostly the same settings, was trained for about 10 hours, and achieved an average score of around 2.0–2.5, its critic network has one additional ReLU layer at the output.
+It also introduces constant factors as noise, and calculates MSE loss differently — getting one MSE value per agent and using the smallest value.)
   ```
     config.min_memory_size = int(1e6)
     config.mini_batch_size = 256